husainhakim/Leetcode-Solutions/README.md

     python problem1.py
     ```

-## Technologies Used for solving these problems
+## Technologies Used for solving these problems:

-## Technologies Used

 - **Python**: The primary programming language used for solving LeetCode problems.
 - **SQL**: Used for solving database-related LeetCode problems.